SEC Charges Seismic Data Company, Former Executives With $100 Million Accounting Fraud

-On October 8, 2020, the Securities and Exchange Commission charged Houston-based seismic data company, SAExploration Holdings Inc. (SAE), and four former executives for a multi-year accounting fraud that falsely inflated the company's revenue by approximately $100 million and concealed the theft of millions of dollars by the executives.
+The Securities and Exchange Commission today charged Houston-based seismic data company, SAExploration Holdings Inc. (SAE), and four former executives for a multi-year accounting fraud that falsely inflated the company’s revenue by approximately $100 million and concealed the theft of millions of dollars by the executives.
 SAE issued restated financial statements in February and declared bankruptcy in August.

 In a parallel action, the U.S. Attorney's Office for the Southern District of New York announced criminal charges against Hastings.

-The SEC's investigation was conducted by Yael Berger, Peter Fielding, and Andrea Fox, and supervised by Stacy Bogert, Peter Rosario, and Jennifer Leete.
+The SEC's investigation was conducted by Yael Berger, Peter Fielding, and Andrea Fox, and supervised by Stacy Bogert and Peter Rosario.
 The litigation will be led by Nick Margida and supervised by Stephan Schlegelmilch.
 The SEC appreciates the assistance of the U.S. Attorney's Office for the Southern District of New York and the Federal Bureau of Investigation.